Honcho: Use Cases

 “Share that Reuters article about the Fed with the research group, and add a note that it's relevant to our rate analysis.”

-The assistant calls share_to_group to cross-post the entry.
+The copilot cross-posts the entry to the group.
 The original author is preserved, your note is prepended, and provenance metadata tracks who shared it and from where.

 Catch up after time away